 How to Choose a Manual Wheelchair

 If you find yourself or a loved one in need of a manual wheelchair, you will find the best selection here at Spinlife!
-There are many types of specialized wheelchairs available and our most popular categories are - Standard Wheelchairs, Lightweight Wheelchairs, Ultralightweight Wheelchairs and Heavy-Duty Wheelchairs.
+There are many types of specialized wheelchairs available and our most popular categories are - Basic Wheelchairs, Lightweight Wheelchairs, Ultralightweight Wheelchairs and Heavy-Duty Wheelchairs.

 Will a companion be pushing the chair?

 Will the wheelchair be self-propelled?

 If so, SpinLife recommends a Basic, Lightweight, or Ultralightweight wheelchair.
 If you are looking at self-propelled models you will need an idea of your own strength and how much weight you can propel.

 Those shorter in stature or who "foot propel" may require a lower seat-to-floor height.

 What is your weight and height?